Review and road test of the Volvo XC60 Recharge T8 Plug-in hybrid

 Cost of Ownership

-The Recharge plug-in XC60 variants achieve an all-electric driving range of around 35 miles, assuming you limit yourself to the car's 'Pure' all-EV mode.
-As for the WLTP fuel and CO2 stats, well the standard Recharge T6 Plug-in hybrid manages up to 122.7mpg and up to 54g/km.
-And the standard Recharge T8 Plug-in hybrid manages up to 117.5mpg and up to 56g/km.
-For the T8 Polestar Engineered variant, the figures are up to 94.0mpg and 69g/km.
+The Recharge plug-in XC60 variants achieve an all-electric EAER-rated driving range of around 48 miles and (theoretically) up to 282.1mpg on the combined cycle, along with around 24g/km of CO2, all assuming you limit yourself to the car's 'Pure' all-EV mode.
 As with any plug-in hybrid, there's little point in purchase unless you establish a regular recharging regime for the battery pack, which in this case is 11.6kWh in size.
 Customers will be able to buy a wallbox from Volvo that will charge their cars on 16-amp power in about two and a half hours.
 If you're out and about and find a 10-amp pubic charging point, the charging time will be slightly longer - three and a half hours - while connecting up to a normal domestic three-pin 6-amp supply will take six hours.

-The important thing of course, is that the government believes the fantasy-land CO2 stats, so business users will be able to write down as much as 100% of the cost of a XC60 T8 against their tax liability.
-And a 40% tax payer could be driving this variant while incurring a BIK tax bill of no more than around £100 a month.
+The important thing of course, is that the government believes the fantasy-land CO2 stats, so business users can enjoy a BiK tax rating of just 8%.
+Compare that to the 37% rating applied to the conventional mild hybrid petrol or diesel B4 XC60 models.
 If you're a business buyer browsing in this segment, these are figures that'll reward a bit of thought if you're just about to blindly sign on the dotted line for a conventional six cylinder diesel model from a rival brand.